cn0047/stash/ed/go/bestPractices.md

 * `snake_case` for filenames.

+* `lowercase` for packages, like:
+  `"index/suffixarray", "mime/quotedprintable", "net/http/httptrace"`.

+* Variable names in Go should be short rather than long.

 * Don't pass pointers as function arguments (just to save a few bytes).
   This advice does not apply to large structs.

-* Variable names in Go should be short rather than long.

 * When defining methods: use a pointer to a type (struct) as a receiver.